Nobel Prize In Chemistry Honors Views Of Human Cells Working At The Atomic Level

+Speaking to the prize committee by phone Wednesday morning, Frank said he had thought the chance of him winning the prestigious honor was "minuscule."

+He added that cryo-electron miscropy "is about to completely transform structural biology," saying the technology is being taken up by a new generation of medical researchers.

-The work, the academy adds, "has moved biochemistry into a new era" and provided new ways of seeing complex operations that take place within human cells at a never-before-seen level of resolution.
+The academy adds that the advance "has moved biochemistry into a new era" and provided new ways of seeing complex structures and operations within human cells at a never-before-seen level of resolution.

+The recent spike in Zika cases hinted at that new era.
+The Swedish academy noted that the technology was used to create three-dimensional images of the virus and its proteins at atomic resolution — "and researchers could start searching for potential targets for pharmaceuticals."

-Dubochet is affiliated with the University of Lausanne, in Switzerland; Joachim Frank is affiliated with Columbia University in New York; Richard Henderson is affiliated with the MRC Laboratory of Molecular Biology in Cambridge, U.K.
+Dubochet is affiliated with the University of Lausanne, in Switzerland; Frank is affiliated with Columbia University in New York; Henderson is affiliated with the MRC Laboratory of Molecular Biology in Cambridge, U.K.

 Here's how the Academy describes their accomplishments: